What was Japan like during the Edo Period?

 The shogunate system

-Before Ieyasu's rise to power, Japan was plagued with civil wars and other lords were constantly trying to overthrow each other.
+Prior to Ieyasu's ascent to power, Japan was rife with civil wars as lords vied for dominance over each other.

 The Tokugawa shogunate had complete control over foreign affairs and only allowed trade through designated ports on the west coast of Japan.